LOADING ...

 It didn't take long 'til he my heart

-But he went back down to the market
+But then he went back to the market

-was on his side, he won the lottery
+Luck was on his side, he won the

-*This might mean that the link to this nobleman was a very distant one, and that 'he' therefore was not rich - in quite poor; so she instantly regrets her engagement to him.
+*This mean that the link to this nobleman was a very distant one, and that 'he' therefore was not rich - in fact quite poor; so she instantly regrets her engagement to him.